ST99999990/AS91896-and-AS91897-assessment-2023/README.md

-commit#2 - made the logo that'll go on the assesment commit#3 - worked on starting up the code by making the main page commit#4 - created the main page and started working on the first few entry pages
+commit#2 - made the logo that'll go on the assesment commit#3 - worked on starting up the code by making the main page commit#4 - created the main page and started working on the first few entry pages commit#5 - tested out the first entry box and it worked well as expected